bobheadxi/raycast-sourcegraph/README.md

 ### Search Code

-Get results as you type on [code search](https://about.sourcegraph.com/code-search) over your code and 2M+ public repositories.
+Get results as you type on [code search](https://about.sourcegraph.com/code-search) over your code and many public repositories.

 #### Search contexts